DamdyJ/nlp-emotion-classifier/README.md

 The app provides two modes:
 1. **Single Review Analysis** – Input one review text and get predicted emotion scores.
-2. **Bulk CSV Analysis** – Upload a CSV file of reviews and get distribution of emotions.
+2. **CSV Analysis** – Upload a CSV file of reviews and get distribution of emotions.

 ---